ivank/potygen/packages/potygen/README.md

 main();
 ```

-This is paird with [@potygen/cli](../cli) to generate types for statically typed queries.
+This is paired with [@potygen/cli](../cli) to generate types for statically typed queries.

 You can also get the raw query config object that would be passed to [pg](https://github.com/brianc/node-postgres) query call.